-Discover the crimes of the California murderer known as the Golden State Killer, the East Area Rapist, and the Original Night Stalker — and learn how an ex-cop named Joseph James DeAngelo was the man responsible for dozens of burglaries, rapes, and murders.
+Discover the crimes of the Golden State Killer, the East Area Rapist, and the Original Night Stalker — and learn how a former cop named Joseph James DeAngelo was finally identified as the man responsible for dozens of burglaries, rapes, and murders.

 The Golden State Killer didn’t get his nickname until true-crime writer Michelle McNamara coined it for him.
 The late author’s 2018 book about the serial killer, I’ll Be Gone In The Dark, has since led to an HBO documentary series about the case — and helped solve it.

 Identifying the Golden State Killer has been a decades-long challenge.
 Initially known as the East Area Rapist and the Original Night Stalker, his most prolific crime spree began in 1976.